Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-12-intro-new-project.markdown

 ![image](/images/en/intro-new-project/product_name.png)

-Input your Project Name, and then, choose location for New Project.
+Input your Project Name, and then, choose a location for New Project.
 You would be able to see New Project.